jypelle/mifasol/README.md

 - The number of features is voluntarily limited to facilitate its maintenance.
 - Only **flac** and **mp3** formats are supported (**ogg** may come later).
-- When you import some music on lyra server, **song filenames are ignored**, only tags are used to link your song to an artist, an album or to known the song name.
+- When you import some music on mifasol server, **song filenames are ignored**, only tags are used to link your song to an artist, an album or to known the song name.
-- Once your music is imported, **song tags are partially managed by lyra server** and are used to generate song filename on lyra clients.
+- Once your music is imported, **song tags are partially managed by mifasol server** and are used to generate song filename on mifasol clients.
-- **Only one-way sync is supported**:  song files and playlists are copied from lyra server to lyra clients.
+- **Only one-way sync is supported**:  song files and playlists are copied from mifasol server to mifasol clients.
 - Homonym artists and albums are differentiated.
 - Each song can be linked to **multiple artists** but only one album.

-## Lyra server
+## Mifasol server

 ### Installation

 #### From prebuild binaries

-Drop the dedicated `lyrasrv` binary on your server and you are done.
+Drop the dedicated `mifasolsrv` binary on your server and you are done.

 #### From sources

 You need golang >= 1.13

 ```
-go install lyra/cmd/lyrasrv
+go install mifasol/cmd/mifasolsrv
 ```

 ### Usage